mmmcaffeine/balance/README.md

 1. When multiple pairs use the same values e.g. the first pair is `<!--` and `-->` and the second pair is `<!--` and `!>`

 It _might_ be possible to make scenarios 2 and 3 work.
 For example, in scenario 2 _how_ we interpret the `!` character could be determined by what else is around it in the string.

+# FizzBuzz

+## Challenge

+* How many ways can you find to solve this classic problem?
+* How fast can you make an algorithm?
+* How little memory do you need to consume?
+* Can you make the game configurable, but still perform quickly?
+    * Allow the user pass in any number of pairs of divisor and string values e.g. `var fizzBuzz = GetFizzBuzz(37, (3, "Fizz), (5, "Buzz"));` or similar